carla-simulator/carla/Docs/map_Town12.md

 # Town 12

 Town 12 is a Large Map with dimensions of 10x10 km<sup>2</sup>.
-It is divided into 25 tiles each with dimensions of 2x2 km<sup>2</sup>.
+It is divided into 25 tiles, each with dimensions of 2x2 km<sup>2</sup>.
 The road layout is partially inspired by the road layout of the city of Amarillo in Texas, USA.
-There are numerous regions to the city including urban, residential and rural and a large highway system surrounding the city and the architectural styles reflect those of many medium to large cities across North America.
+There are numerous regions to the city including urban, residential and rural areas, along with a large highway system surrounding the city with a ringroad.
+The architectural styles reflect those of many medium to large cities across North America.

 ## Navigator